 Basics of Machine Embroidery

-If you have a computerized embroidery machine you can choose any of the stock designs in it or get a design customized from an artwork you have made or photograph you have taken.
+If you have a computerized embroidery machine you can choose any of the stock designs (these are digitized embroidery designs that are commercially available) or get a design customized from an artwork you have made or photograph you have taken.
 There are specialized shops which do this.
 Search for ‘Embroidery Digitizing firms’.
 They will do the digitizing and convert the design into the format your machine will take and in the design size (height and width) you want.

 As a beginner complex designs are out of my scope.
 Simple designs are great for a beginner.